Lukas2020-code/TuamAC_Project/README.md

 ## Fixed Bugs

-- On wide but not height screens the form was outside the section and bacgroung image.
-Change the height of the form to fit-content and add more padding aroun the form.
+- On wide but not height screens the form was outside the section and background image.
+Change the height of the form to fit-content and add more padding aroun the form fix the issue.

 ## Technologies Used

 - ### Languages

 - HTML 5
 - CSS

 ### Framework - Libraries - Programs Used

-- [Am i Responsive](https://ui.dev/amiresponsive) - used to check responsivenes of the websites on different screen devices.
+- [Codeanywhere](https://codeanywhere.com/) - Use to wrtite and style the websites and deploy to git hub.
+- [GitHub](https://github.com/) - Used for version control and hosting.
 - [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - Used for overall development including testing responsiveness and performance.
 - [Font Awesome](https://fontawesome.com/) - Used for heading in welcome section and Social Media icons in footer.
-- [Codeanywhere](https://codeanywhere.com/) - Use to wrtite and style the websites and deploy to git hub.
-- [GitHub](https://github.com/) - Used for version control and hosting.
 - [Google Fonts](https://fonts.google.com/) - Used to import and alter fonts on the page.
 - [TinyPNG](https://tinypng.com/) - Used to compress images to reduce file size without a reduction in quality.
+- [Am i Responsive](https://ui.dev/amiresponsive) - used to check responsivenes of the websites on different screen devices.
 - [W3C](https://www.w3.org/) - Used for HTML & CSS Validation.

 ## Deployment

 The project was deployed using GitHub pages.
-The steps to deploy using GitHub pages are:
+The steps to deploy are:

 1. Go to the repository on GitHub.com
 2. Select 'Settings' near the top of the page.